Oasis, Nevada

 Oasis is a census-designated place (CDP) located in eastern Elko County, Nevada, United States, at the junction of State Route 233 and Interstate 80, 31 mi northwest of the Utah border and 77 mi east of Elko.
 As of the 2008 American Community Survey it had a population of 34.
+As of 2020, Oasis had a population of just four.